-In order to achieve a privacy by design approach, the School conduct DPIAs for any new technologies or programmes being used by the School which could affect the processing of personal data.
-In any event the School carries out DPIAs when required by the GDPR in the following circumstances: -
+In order to achieve a privacy by design approach, the School conduct DPIAs for any new high risk technologies or programmes being used by the School which could affect the processing of personal data..
+The School carries out DPIAs when required by the UK GDPR in the following circumstances: -

-- For the use of new technologies (programs, systems or processes) or changing technologies; - For the use of automated processing; - For large scale processing of special category data; - For large scale, systematic monitoring of a publicly accessible area (through the use of CCTV).
+- For the use of new technologies (programs, systems or processes) or changing technologies; - · For the use of automated processing; - For large scale processing of special category data; and - For large scale, systematic monitoring of a publicly accessible area (through the use of CCTV).